 The results of this research study may be presented at scientific meetings or conferences and published in a scientific medical journal.
 This may not happen until 1 or 2 years after the study is completed.
 If you contact the researchers in the future, you can obtain a copy of the results.
 You will not be identified in any report or publication.

-University Hospitals Birmingham NHS Foundation Trust partners who are organising and funding this research work.
+The de-identified data from this study will be shared with the collaborating partners who are organising and funding this research work.
 Data from this study may be used to file patents, licence vaccines in the future or make profits in other ways.
 You will not be paid for any part of this.
 Data from this study may be used as part of a student post-graduate degree, for example a MD or PhD.